Fun activities to do with your dog during the winter months:

 Mammoth Lakes is bursting with life as summertime warms the Sierra.
 The days are filled with activities for your dog centered on the great outdoors.

-Mammoth Mountain Gondola / Top of the Sierra:
+Mammoth Mountain Gondola / Top of the Sierra: (SUMMER ONLY)

 Ride the Main Lodge gondola to the summit and get lunch at the Top at the Sierra Cafe.
 Take a walk by following the signs to the Twin Lakes/Dragon's Back Trail for a great view of the Lakes Basin.
 Dogs must be on a leash at all times.
 Dogs ride free with paying adult.